-The CGIAR Research Program on Grain Legumes and Dryland Cereals builds on the work done by three CRPs from 2012 to 2016, namely Grain Legumes, Dryland Cereals and Dryland Systems.
+The CGIAR Research Program on Grain Legumes and Dryland Cereals (GLDC) builds on the work done by three Programs from 2012 to 2016, namely Grain Legumes, Dryland Cereals and Dryland Systems.
 It is a Research for Development investment of US$413 million over five years (2018-2022).

-The goal The CRP aims is to increase the productivity, profitability, resilience and marketability of critical and nutritious grain legumes and cereals within the semi-arid and sub-humid dryland agroecologies of sub-Saharan Africa and South Asia.
+The goal: GLDC aims is to increase the productivity, profitability, resilience and marketability of critical and nutritious grain legumes and cereals within the semi-arid and sub-humid dryland agroecologies of sub-Saharan Africa and South Asia.
 These agroecologies are where poverty, malnutrition, climate change and soil degradation are among the most acute globally.

 9 crops Grain legumes: Chickpea, cowpea, pigeonpea, groundnut, lentil and soybean Cereals: Sorghum, pearl millet and finger millet